 The value of investments may fluctuate significantly over short periods of time.
 These fluctuations can be caused by changes in interest rates, economic cycles, investor sentiment, and political, social, technological and legal events.
-These changes can directly or indirectly create an environment that influences (negatively or positively) the value of the investments in the Underlying Fund and the Trust.
-In addition, a downward move in the general level of the equities market can have a negative impact on the performance of the Underlying Fund and the Trust.
+These changes can directly or indirectly create an environment that influences (negatively or positively) the value of the investments in the Trust.
+In addition, a downward move in the general level of the equities market can have a negative impact on the performance of the Trust.